- 5 large cloves garlic, roughly chopped

 Taste for salt, adding more capers or caper brine if needed, or pepper or lemon juice, etc. (Sauce will keep in the refrigerator for 4 to 5 days.)

-For the onion rings, whisk together the flour, salt and black pepper in a large bowl.
+For the Purple Onion Rings, whisk together the flour, salt and black pepper in a large bowl.
 Like the Special Sauce, this also has to be mad peppery.
 I just grind until the top looks like black snow.

 Now hit it with about 3 tablespoons of hot sauce, then whisk in that seltzer.
 (You don't want to add flat water, because the bubbles make the batter airier and crispier.)
 Whisk until you have no lumps and it looks like a pancake-ish batter — when you move the whisk through the batter, you should see ribbons.
 Whisk in a little more hot sauce until the batter is a nice light pink, like the color of Russian dressing.
 You won't taste the heat so much, but the rings will fry up a nice golden brown.